 Coffee has become a dessert in café culture rather than a drink, the fancier the name and the more cream, sugar and fatty substances added the better.
-We’ve all been victims of the hazelnut mochas, the red velvet lattes and ice coffees which are one-third whipped cream and the fact that nowadays a ‘coffee’ is more coloring and sweetener than actual coffee is disturbing.
+We’ve all been victims of the hazelnut mochas, the red velvet lattes and ice coffees which are one-third whipped cream and the fact that nowadays a ‘coffee’ is more colouring and sweetener than actual coffee is disturbing.

 On the other hand, tea works well with much healthier accompaniments such as honey, ginger and lemon.
-Each type of tea has its own unique flavors that are completely natural and don’t have any adverse effects on your health or waistline.
+Each type of tea has its own unique flavours that are completely natural and don’t have any adverse effects on your health or waistline.

 2. The hangover after a coffee ‘high’